 Implement measures to minimize avian predation as described in the Predation Monitoring and Deterrence Action Plans (Appendix L Table 2 and section 10).
 Inspect bird wires, water cannon, and other avian deterrent devices, and repair or replace as needed.
 Where possible, add additional bird wires or other deterrent devices to cover areas of known avian predation activity.
 Prepare avian abatement contract as needed.

-Juvenile Facilities – Juvenile Fish Passage Season (March 25–December 15). *
+Juvenile Facilities – Juvenile Fish Passage Season (March 25–December 15).

-*In 2021, begin bypass system operations March 1 and dewater December 1, as described below.

-Operate according to criteria below March 25–October 31 for juvenile bypass, collection, and transport (except in 2021 when bypass operations begin March 1), and November 1–December 15 for adult fallbacks (except in 2021 when bypass operations end December 1).
+Operate according to criteria below March 25–October 31 for juvenile bypass, collection, and transport and November 1–December 15 for adult fallbacks.
 Also operate according to criteria in the Corps of Engineers Juvenile Fish Transportation Plan (Appendix B).
 The transport program may be revised in accordance with the ESA Section 10 permit and NOAA Fisheries Biological Opinion.

 Forebay Area and Intakes.